cilium/cilium/Documentation/architecture.rst

 then the default veth-based datapath mode is recommended instead.

 The ipvlan mode in Cilium's CNI can be enabled by running the Cilium daemon with e.g. ``--datapath-mode=ipvlan --ipvlan-master-device=bond0`` where the latter typically specifies the physical networking device which then also acts as the ipvlan master device.
+Note that in case ipvlan datapath mode is deployed in L3S mode with Kubernetes, make sure to have a stable kernel running with the following ipvlan fix included: `d5256083f62e <https://git.kernel.org/pub/scm/linux/kernel/git/davem/net.git/commit/?id=d5256083f62e2720f75bb3c5a928a0afe47d6bc3>`_.

 This completes the datapath overview.
 More BPF specifics can be found in the :ref:`bpf_guide`.
 Additional details on how to extend the L7 Policy